ckagana/notes/pluralsight/design-patterns-library.md

 }
 ```

 And we need to be able to render that pattern.
 Somewhere in our application we already have code that is requiring this interface that expects to be able to call `PatternRenderer` and get back a string when it says `ListPatterns`.
 We want this to give us back some kind of tabular representation of our patterns, very similar to what the `DataRenderer` does given a `DataAdapter`.
 But `DataRenderer.Render` is a `void` that expects a `TextWriter`, and our `PatternRenderer` is a `string` that expects a collection of patterns.
-So the code to rendere our data in a tabular fashion exists in our `DataRenderer`, we don't have easy access to it, because it doesn't have the correct interface that we expect.
+So even though the code to render our data in a tabular fashion exists in our `DataRenderer`, we don't have easy access to it, because it doesn't have the correct interface that we expect.

 ```c#
 using System.Collections.Generic;